Israeli forces kill 4 more aid seekers as northern Gaza braces for looming offensive

 The Integrated Food Security Phase Classification — the world’s leading authority on food crises — said Friday that famine is happening in Gaza City, home to hundreds of thousands of Palestinians, and could spread south to Deir al-Balah and Khan Younis by the end of next month.

-Israel has denied there’s hunger in Gaza, calling reports of starvation “lies” promoted by Hamas.
+Aid groups have long warned that the war and months of Israeli restrictions on food and medical supplies entering Gaza are causing starvation.
+Israel has denied the existence of widespread hunger in Gaza, calling reports of starvation “lies” promoted by Hamas.

 ‘Non-stop explosions’